gdsc-uba/DSC-UBa-members-interests/interests.md

 * Favourite quote: In a gentle way, you can shake the world.
 * Author of quote: Mahatma Ghandi
 * Role model: Hedy Lamarr

+Member Id: 5
+* Favourite Programming Language: Python
+* Track of interest: Data Analyst
+* Favourite quote: Everything you want is on the other side of fear
+* Author of quote: Jack Canfield
+* Role model: Brenna Berman